memfault/interrupt/_drafts/drafting-a-c-development-environment.md

 dummy.c No calls
 ```

-Since the utility is set up in the [`project.yml`](https://github.com/lmapii/cproject/blob/main/tests/unittest/project.yml), we can also generate a `gcovr` HTML report with the following command:
+The [`project.yml`](https://github.com/lmapii/cproject/blob/main/tests/unittest/project.yml) also sets up a utility for generating coverage reports.
+In this demo project we can generate a `gcovr` HTML report with the following command:

 ```bash
 $ ceedling utils:gcov